MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

  be called early after constructing the SDK and _before_ calling `sdk.media.startMedia()` to ensure permissions are granted.

-This function will call through to `startMedia` to get a media stream for the desired media permissions.
+This function will call through to `startMedia` to get a `MediaStream` for the desired media permissions.
 That is the only surefire way to gain permissions across all browsers & platforms.